zenith3092/feliz/README.md

       InputType: { "add_list": list, "return_added": bool } # type of input parameters
 ```

-#### Note:
+ç

 1. The url of each API follows the format:
    `http://{host}:{port}/api/{service}/{opration}`
 2. Each element in `Permission` is used to classify the user's group and no cascading relationship between them.
 3. `Optionals` and `OptionalDefaults` must be the same length.
 4. About `InputType`, no need to set all the parameters, only set the parameters that need to be inspected.
 5. `InputType` supports all types which Python supports.
 Besides, Feliz supports `json` type, which inspect whether the input parameter can be json loads.
+Moreover, Feliz also supports `json-list` and `json-dict` types, which inspect whether the input parameter can be json loads and the type of the loaded data is list or dict.

 ## Usage